 Many companies are moving toward frequent check-ins and development conversations, with flexible goal management untethered to the calendar.
 The truth is businesses operate better that way.
 Marketplace changes, regulations, end economic conditions don’t care what day it is.

-What makes it possible is technology.
+Technology makes it possible.
 Fifteen years ago, when we suggested frequent check-ins and flexible goals to clients, they resisted the idea as too cumbersome.
 They were already spending too much time on performance and goal management.

 We now have passive ways to collect data about development meetings.
 Talent management software is now centered on the user experience, and current users do not tolerate cumbersome processes.
 Employees and managers can change goals in seconds on their mobile devices.